How to Respond to Injuries

 - Shock: The seriously injured should be treated for shock by keeping the victim warm, still, and in a lying-down position until medical attention arrives.
-Elevate the feet several inches except in cases of head injury or hypothermia.
+Elevate the feet several inches except in cases of head, neck, or back injury or hypothermia.

 - Bleeding: Bleeding usually can be controlled by applying direct pressure to the wound.
 If the bleeding is minor, apply first aid.
 If it is serious, apply a dressing, maintain direct pressure, and seek medical attention.